 LEARN MORE: Composition of Milk Kefir Grains

-CAN YOU GROW KEFIR GRAINS FROM SCRATCH?
+CAN YOU CULTIVATE KEFIR GRAINS FROM SCRATCH?

 This is a common question and one worth delving into.
 Most sources agree that the milk kefir grain culture was harnessed somewhere near the Caucasus Mountains.
 The grains themselves are quite unusual in that no other cultured dairy product is known to come from grains.

-CAN YOU MAKE KEFIR WITHOUT GRAINS?
+CAN YOU PREPARE MILK KEFIR WITHOUT KEFIR GRAINS?

 Depending on your definition of milk kefir, you can!
 Milk kefir grains are a very specific culture with a very specific combination of microorganisms.
 Milk kefir containing all of the bacteria, yeasts, and the polysaccharide kefiran cannot be made without milk kefir grains.
+If you already have milk kefir grains, you can get them to multiply in the right conditions.

-HOW TO GET KEFIR GRAINS & CULTURES
+HOW AND WHERE TO ACQUIRE KEFIR GRAINS & CULTURES

 1. Decide Which Kefir Culture is Right for You